-The draft Outline Business Case is currently being technically reviewed by the EA assurers and it has been proposed that East Suffolk Council act as Lead Authority for the project in partnership with Great Yarmouth Borough Council with work being delivered by the

-Coastal Partnership East officers.
+The draft Outline Business Case has been reviewed by the EA assurers and it has been approved, subject to suggested amendments.
+East Suffolk Council will act as Lead Authority, as approved by Cabinet in June 2022, for the project in partnership with Great Yarmouth Borough Council with work being delivered by the Coastal Partnership East officers.
 Additional resources to support project delivery will be necessary and paid for by the FCRIP fund.